 If you’re in charge during a crisis, make sure you lead effectively with these tactics for maintaining perspective while staying adaptable — and present.

-When faced with a crisis, most leaders are forced to think and behave in ways that feel unfamiliar.
+When leading through a crisis, most leaders are forced to think and behave in ways that feel unfamiliar.
 Whether it’s a technological, financial, natural, or health crisis — at work or in the community — crises demand that leaders take an emergency response plan and adapt it as new evidence and factors present themselves.

 All the while, effective leaders are able to remain calm and maintain a sense of perspective.
 According to Gene Klann, author of our book Crisis Leadership, “During a crisis, your goal is to reduce loss and keep things operating as normal as possible.”

-Especially as organizational leaders face the current coronavirus (COVID-19) pandemic and associated disruptions in the global economy, Klann recommends the following 5 actions to prepare and respond when leading through a crisis.
+Especially as organizational leaders face the coronavirus pandemic and associated disruptions in the global economy, Klann recommends the following 5 actions to prepare and respond when leading through a crisis.

 Once essential information is gathered, it should be disseminated to the entire organization by every means possible.
 Transparency is key when leading in a crisis.
 “Information is the oil that greases an organization and keeps it running smoothly,” Klann says.
 “This is especially true during a crisis.”